puzzmo-com/blog.puzzmo.com/content/posts/2024/04/25/theme-editor/index.md

 ### How to set a custom theme

-The theme settings live in your "Account Settings" screen, you can access via [this link](https://www.puzzmo.com/me) - or by tapping on your avatar in the top-right corner and choosing "Account Settings" in the dorp-down.
+The theme settings live in your "Account Settings" screen, you can access via [this link](https://www.puzzmo.com/me) - or by tapping on your avatar in the top-right corner and choosing "Account Settings" in the drop-down.

 If you are a Puzzmo Plus subscriber, you will see a new section "Use custom theme" which toggles between our default themes and the new custom theme support: